DcCoy/NitrOMZv1.0/README.md

 		bgc1d_plot_vars  -- Plots the final N-cycle tracer profiles

 #### functions/
-	Folder containing additional functions needed to run the model
+	Folder containing additional functions needed to run the model, such as: fexp.m            -- Function to apply exponential O2-inhibition to anaerobic rates mm1.m             -- Michaelis-Menten function
+		get_stoichiometry -- Function to calculate the stoichiometric conversion ratios n2o_yield         -- Function to calculate N2O and NO2 yields from ammonium oxidation

 ## Support
 Contact Daniel McCoy or Daniele Bianchi at UCLA for support.